 At its 36th session, the Human Rights Council adopted resolution 36/2116 on reprisals.
 Notably, the resolution asks the senior official to present the annual report of the Secretary-General on reprisals to the Council and for it to serve as the basis of an interactive dialogue with a view to ensuring adequate attention to the report and to sharing good practices, challenges and lessons learned.
 In practice, the Council's discussion of cases in the reprisals report and follow-up to those cases has not been very systematic.
-The interactive dialogue could theoretically ensure adequate attention to the report and to sharing good practices, and lessons learned attention to the report and to sharing good practices, challenges and lessons learned attention to the report and to sharing good practices, challenges and lessons learned and for States to raise cases and push other States to ensure the safety of the human rights defenders involved.
+The interactive dialogue could theoretically ensure adequate attention to the report and to sharing good practices, challenges and lessons learned and for States to raise cases and push other States to ensure the safety of the human rights defenders involved.